businesspolicy/businesspolicy.github.io/_tutorials/notebooklm-guide/insights.md

 </details>

 NotebookLM and company analysis using AI is a new skill.
 I am excited to have you join me in this journey.

+{: .new-title}
+> Dry run project
+>
+> The [Dry Run project](/site/company-analysis-project/dryrun) lets you test your new NotebookLM skills.
+Take it a step further!
+Create a notebook for your chosen company using similar source documents and try the example prompts from the tutorial.
+It's a great head start on your company analysis project.